 In just a few months Happi House Teriyaki became a favorite eatery for all kinds of people, and loyal Happi House enthusiasts began driving for miles to enjoy the one-of-a-kind Happi House taste.
 The tender Teriyaki Chicken that just falls off the bone and Happi House’s Asian Chicken Salad were instant hits.
 Perhaps the most popular flavor at Happi House was the homemade Teriyaki Sauce.
 Demand for the sauce grew to the point that in the 1980’s Happi House began bottling their sauce and offering it for retail and take home sale.

 As times and tastes changed, new and unique menu items would be added to Happi House’s menu.
 Grilled Salmon Teriyaki (a quick-service first) became a signature dish of the brand.
 SweetFire'd Rice Bowls, Firecracker Hot Wings, Thai Chicken Salad, and the Happi Wrap, made with Tempura Chicken & Teriyaki Mayo, would also be included among Happi House’s most popular items and helped keep the menu as fresh as the food.

 As Happi House’s popularity grew so did Happi House.
 Currently, Happi House has locations serving six Bay Area neighborhoods, and continues to grow.
 Today demand for healthier and more unique alternatives to typical fast-food options is exploding across all regions of the U.S. And Happi House is underway with expansion plans to serve this growing market.

-Copyright 2013 Happi House Restaurants, Inc. All Rights Reserved.
+Copyright 2015 Happi House Restaurants, LLC.
+All Rights Reserved.
 Happi House Teriyaki Express Restaurants